Delaunay/Delaunay.github.io/_posts/2015-04-19-Dynamic_Object.md

 SharedLibrary: load/unload a shared library is similar to a reference counting pointer.
 The library is unloaded when the library is not referenced any more.

 DynamicObject: Load a shared library and create the implemented object.
 It uses two functions "create_object" and "destroy_object" to allocate and deallocate the underlying object.

-The default function name can be modified, this is particularly useful if the shared library implement multiple objects.
+The default function's name can be modified, this is particularly useful if the shared library implements multiple objects.

 The DynamicObject can be created using an already existing SharedLibrary object.

 # Nota Bene

-If you are using reference or pointers to an unresolved object you may need to specify PLUGIN_EXPORT before the function declaration.
+ If you are using references or pointers for an unresolved object you may need to specify PLUGIN_EXPORT before the function declaration.

     -*- Code
     class SpecialObject; // incomplete type